kirisky/benchmarks-game/README.md

 The Benchmarks Game
 ===================

+STOPPED.
+No updates for at-least 6 or 12 months.

+Please —

-We already have enough exhaustively optimized Rust and C programs.
+* we already have enough exhaustively optimized Rust and C programs.
-We already have enough hand-written vector SIMD and "unsafe" programs.
+* we already have enough hand-written vector SIMD and "unsafe" programs.

 Thank you.